AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 1. Enter the corresponding value for the secret or variable, for example, `123456123456`.

-The previously described `yml` file in [Create an action](#3-create-a-github-action) requires the following secrets/variables.
+The next section, [Create an action](#4-create-a-github-action), describes a `yml` file that requires the following secrets/variables:

 ```yml
 CLIENTID: ${{ secrets.CLIENTID_PROD }}